Cloud-SPAN/create-aws-instance-3-costs-explained/_episodes/01-free-tier.md

 - The AWS Free Tier is available to any business or personal AWS account.
 - It has three schemes, *12 months free*, *Free Trials*, and *Always Free*, that apply to different types of service.
 - Your instance uses *12 months free* services, EC2 compute and EBS storage services, and *Always Free* services, KMS login key management and Data Transfer services.
+- If you do not make changes to the configuration of the instance it will remain free
+- If you increase the size of your instance or the number of instances and want the service to remain free, you will be need to make other adjustsments such as deleting instances before the end of the month.
-- You can easily check your service usage as compared to the Free-Tier limits in the Billing Dashboard option **Free Tier** and your bills in the option **Bills**.
+- You can check your service usage as compared to the Free-Tier limits in the Billing Dashboard option **Free Tier** and your bills in the option **Bills**.
 Check the first one every few days.
 ---
 > ## Prerequisites
 > You will need to login to your AWS IAM user account to follow the second part of this episode; the instructions to login are in the lesson [Create and manage your AWS instance](https://cloud-span.github.io/create-aws-instance-2-manage-instance/01-create-aws-instance/).